MeetmeLeave/ng-canvas-gauges/README.md

 ### Angular 6+ component wrapper for [@Mikhus'](https://github.com/Mikhus/canvas-gauges) canvas-gauges library.

-*Note: This repo is made available until a pull request I've submitted to the [ng-canvas-gauges](https://github.com/MeetmeLeave/ng-canvas-gauges) repo is accepted.
+*Note: This repo with issue tracking is made available until a pull request I've submitted to the [ng-canvas-gauges](https://github.com/MeetmeLeave/ng-canvas-gauges) repo is accepted.
 (sumbitted 20190228)*